deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

 CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
     ADDING CATALOG MANAGEMENT
         IMPLEMENTING THE LIST VIEW
-            Listing 11-3.
-The Contents of the Views/Admin/Index.cshtml File
+            Figure 11-2.
+The Contents of the _AdminLayout.cshtml File